 If the financial outlook seems bleak based upon your borrowing or the stats for people in your major, it is probably time to consider changing majors or finding a way to dramatically reduce your borrowing.

 These five lessons are lessons that many college graduates learn the hard way.
-Five common mistakes they wish they didn’t make.
+They are five avoidable mistakes.

 It is hard to convince an 18-year-old that thinks they know it all, but anyone who learns these lessons at 18 instead of 25 will be in much better financial shape.